openstack/placement/placement/rest_api_version_history.rst

 group suffix strings $S. Each must exactly match a suffix on a granular group somewhere else in the request.
-Importantly, the identified request groups need not have a resources$S. If this is provided, at least one of the resource providers satisfying the specified request group must be an ancestor of the rest.
+Importantly, the identified request groups need not have a resources$S. If this is provided, at least one of the resource providers satisfying a specified request group must be an ancestor of the rest.
 The ``same_subtree`` query parameter can be repeated and each repeat group is treated independently.